Gambit (Marvel Comics): X-Men

 Many publishing years later, it had become apparent Remy had a dark secret.
 Sabretooth had hinted to it on numerous occasions during his "residency" at the X-Mansion, prompting Rogue to ask him to reveal whatever he knew about Gambit's past.
-Remy was captured and brought before a mock trial held by Magneto, the mutant Master of Magnetism, disguised as Erik the Red.
+Remy was captured and brought before a mock trial held by Magneto disguised as Erik the Red.
 Rogue was forced to kiss him again, revealing that he had gathered information on the Morlocks and assembled the team of Marauders for Mr. Sinister who did not inform Remy of his ultimate intent for the mutant tribe.
 When the Marauders later began killing most of the Morlocks, it was revealed that Gambit saved a single girl from the Marauders during the massacre.
 This apparent revelation and absorbing Gambit's own guilty memories caused Rogue to reject him.
 Gambit was similarly cast out of the X-Men and was abandoned in the frozen wastes of Antarctica.

 Starving, and haunted by the betrayal of his lover, Gambit made his way back into Magneto's citadel, where he encountered the psionic essence of a dead mutant named Mary Purcell.
 The wraith-like Mary bonded with him, allowing him to survive until he reached the Savage Land, a hidden jungle nestled in the icy wasteland.
 There, Remy struck a deal with an enigmatic being known as the New Son.
-In exchange for passage back to America, Gambit agreed to run errands with the help of friend Jacob Gavin Jr. During this period, Remy's command over his abilities strengthened and amplified significantly.
+In exchange for passage back to America, Gambit agreed to run errands with the help of shapeshifting best friend Jacob "Jake" Gavin Jr. / Courier.
+During this period, Remy's command over his abilities strengthened and amplified significantly, although his actions lead to Courier being trapped in the body of a woman by Mister Sinister.

 When Gambit's psyche absorption had worn off, Rogue spent months searching for him, to no avail.
 Gambit encountered Storm and Shadowcat when he attempted to steal the fabled Crimson Gem of Cyttorak for his new employer.
 He agreed to return to the X-Men, mainly for his self-respect and for Rogue.
 At one point, he became the field leader of a branch of X-Men.
 His romantic love for Rogue was still intact, but her inability to control her powers made her break it off out of fear of hurting him.

 Meanwhile, the New Son revealed his true identity as an alternate universe version of Gambit himself, after organizing an assassination game for a cadre of superpowered mercenaries with Remy as the target.
 During the final confrontation, Gambit burned out his enhanced abilities, thus returning to his original level of power.
+Courier asks if Gambit will miss being so powerful, asking what Gambit wants, before Gambit suddenly kisses him, saying he wants to keep everyone on their toes.